 As we have a large number of pupils using the School bus service, we will not be staggering the start and end of the School day but will enable physical distancing by introducing designated entry points determined by the mode of transport used.
 To maintain safety on the School bus service, there will be additional cleaning of vehicles, pupils will sit in year groups in designated seats, they will use hand sanitiser when boarding and disembarking and they will use a face covering while on the vehicle.

 Year group time slots will be assigned for pupils who arrive at school by car.
 Pupils will leave school via the designated location.
-All pupils will wear masks onsite until they reach their year group zone, where they can remove them.
-They will also wear their mask offsite at the end of the day.
+All pupils will wear masks onsite until they reach their year group zone, and will also wear their mask offsite at the end of the day.

 The already comprehensive cleaning schedule has been enhanced to ensure cleaning can take place when and where it is most required.
 Buildings will be cleaned throughout the day and at the end of the day, with ‘high-touch’ areas being cleaned more frequently than normal.
 We have electrostatic disinfecting units, and high use areas such as the Dining Hall and corridors will be sprayed daily.

 Handwashing and hand hygiene remains a key control measure and we have additional handwashing facilities and temporary toilets in place to make it as easy as possible for pupils and staff to access washing facilities whenever required.
 Hand sanitisers are available around the School and increased signage reminds staff and pupils to regularly wash or sanitise their hands throughout the day.